Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-How to Create a Resume for your first job
+How to Make a Resume for Your First Job

-Here is an example of a sample resume for a first-time job seeker:
+Here’s an example of a sample resume for someone who is a new job seeker:

 Name: John Doe